 Critical Race Theory, also known as CRT, has made significant strides into American law and government-funded schools within the past few years.
 In recent days, CRT has gained entrance into the church.
 Some have subtly begun to teach CRT alongside Biblical teaching—many Christians are beginning to equate its principles with Biblical teaching on justice and diversity.
-We are standing on shaky ground.
+Are we are standing on shaky ground?

 What is Critical Race Theory?

 To understand CRT, we have to understand its source, Critical Theory.
 Proponents of Critical Theory seek to critique society through the lens of power struggles.
 CRT proponents study the relationships between those “in power” and those “without power,” focusing on injustices and inequalities.